-Thanks to social media, many of them already knew that my daughter had graduated from college this spring and even more recently had started an exciting job as an admissions counselor for her alma mater and would soon be moving into a new apartment.
-They were eager to ask her about her future and congratulate her on her achievements and as I watched my confident, funny girl (ok, woman) engage in these conversations, I heard one phrase over and over: “Great job, mom!
+Thanks to social media, many knew that my daughter had graduated from college this spring and, even more recently, had started an exciting job as an admissions counselor for her alma mater and would soon be moving into a new apartment.
+They were eager to ask her about her future and congratulate her on her achievements, and as I watched my confident, funny girl (ok, woman) engage in these conversations, I heard one phrase over and over: “Great job, mom!
 Your work is done!”

 I remember every time I came up short as a mom

 I was flooded by memories of every time I came up short; every time I lost my temper; every time I failed at crafts or homework help; every moment I missed during my single mom days of working two jobs and never being fully in one place before racing to the next; every time I made the same boring dinner of the same four meals I am capable of making; every time I tried too hard only to fall on my face; every time I climbed in the car exhausted from a day of work and resentfully began the evening cycle of obligations that choked our calendar leaving me without space to breathe, to think, to be.

 Now all I had was space.
 The filing cabinets of my brain stood empty, having locked away a jumble of years of important dates and details of academic calendars, back-to-school nights, move-in dates, orientations, spring breaks, orthodontist appointments, parent’s weekends, performances, class birthday parties, doctor’s visits, wisdom teeth extractions, back-to-school shopping, finals, and prom dress selection.
 What would fill those drawers now?
 They rattled with emptiness and silence, mocking me.
 And for the first time in 22 years, I had no idea what the next year or two or more would hold.

 My daughter’s on a journey I can’t join her on